Uxbridge Massage Therapy

-Due to corona virus l have begun training Dupuytrens sufferers in the Self Massage Protocol, and massage therapists how to carry out the full Protocol on their clients, online via zoom.
+Also, due to Coronavirus, l have begun training Dupuytrens sufferers in the Self Massage Protocol, and massage therapists how to carry out the full Protocol on their clients, online via Zoom meeting.
 Please contact me via email at [email protected] for more information and to book a consultation and training session.

 Starting treatment early when nodules and cords are not yet contracting or are only pulling a few degrees may offer several advantages.